MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 Minimize blast radius and segment access.
 Verify end-to-end encryption and use analytics to get visibility, drive threat detection, and improve defenses.

+This solution steps through the deployment of key layers to integrate SaaS apps for Zero Trust with Microsoft 365.

-Microsoft 365 helps you manage your SaaS applications giving you control and optics to discover and manage apps your users interact with.
+Microsoft 365 helps you manage your SaaS applications giving you control and optics to discover and manage apps.
+You are likely already aware of the primary cloud apps used by your organization.
+Azure AD includes a gallery of apps you can add to your directory.
+You can also use Defender for Cloud App to discover additional cloud your users interact with.

 ## Implementing the layers of protection for SaaS apps